Laeeqah-Arendse/November-PRP-Digital-Portfolio/README.md

 **Evidence:** [LinkedIn Profile]([https://www.linkedin.com/in/your-linkedin-profile](https://www.linkedin.com/in/laeeqah-arendse-7b63b2296?trk=contact-info)) | [Shadowing Schedule](artefacts/Shadow%20Schedule1.jpeg) | [Shadowing Schedule](artefacts/Shadow%20Schedule2.jpeg)

 - **Situation:** During WIL, I realized the importance of professional networking.
-I reached out to family in IT roles and shadowed them, as well as the IT Department at *The Building Company* for three days.
+I reached out to family in IT roles and shadowed them, as well as the IT Department at The Building Company for four days.
 - **Task:** My goal was to observe collaboration, system management, and professional conduct while forming meaningful industry connections.
 - **Action:** I shadowed IT professionals, observed troubleshooting, software updates, and communication in daily operations.
 - **Result:** I gained insight into how theory connects with real-world applications and built valuable professional relationships.